Lane Thomas Preview, Player Props: Nationals vs. Blue Jays

-The Washington Nationals, including Lane Thomas (.410 slugging percentage in past 10 games, including zero home run), take on starter Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Monday at 7:07 PM ET.
+The Washington Nationals and Lane Thomas, who went 0-for-3 last time out, battle Jose Berrios and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Marlins.
+In his last game he had a hitless showing (0-for-3) against the Blue Jays.

 Lane Thomas Game Info & Props vs. the Blue Jays